Kitware/CMake/Help/command/ctest_test.rst

 The APPEND option marks results for append to those previously submitted to a dashboard server since the last ctest_start.
 Append semantics are defined by the dashboard server in use.

+The QUIET option suppresses any CTest-specific non-error messages that would have otherwise been printed to the console.
+Output from the underlying test command is not affected.
+Summary info detailing the percentage of passing tests is also unaffected by the QUIET option.